jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 You’re either getting better or you’re getting worse.
 The competition doesn’t rest and time waits for no man.

 Competitive people never dwell on the past.
-Competitors don't care about past laurels because for them, it was never about the winning.
+Competitors don’t care about past laurels because for them, it was never about the winning.
 It was about ***competing!***

 Non-competitive people always reference their past success because they care only about winning.

 Competitive people rarely reference past accomplishments.
 The competitor is always looking to the future and how much better he can become.

-What you've done is irrelevant.
-All that matters is what you're going to do.
+What you’ve done is irrelevant.
+All that matters is what you’re going to do.

 All competitors instinctively understand that the moment you rest on your laurels, then it’s the end of your success.
 There’s always someone trying to surpass you, and many things worth having are acquired in a zero-sum game.